compare

 | Offshore staff access | Practice and provider-level restriction inside one workspace | Verify how multi-practice access works for outsourced or offshore teams |

-A note on why this comparison matters more in 2026 than it did a few years ago.
+Denials are rising, which makes "where does the denial work live" a sharper comparison question than "what does the dashboard look like."
 Per the MGMA 2024 Cost and Revenue Report, the average initial claim denial rate rose to about 11.8 percent in 2024, up from 10.2 percent a few years earlier.
-The Experian Health 2025 State of Claims survey reports that 41 percent of providers now see one in ten claims denied or higher.
+The Experian Health 2025 State of Claims survey reports that 41 percent of providers now see one in ten claims denied or higher, and Medicare Advantage denials spiked about 4.8 percent year over year.

-Medicare Advantage denials in particular spiked about 4.8 percent year over year per the same Experian data.
-That environment puts more weight on whether your billing platform shows denials in a queue you can actually work, separates rejection from denial cleanly, and lets you see patterns across clients.
-It is not a knock on any specific vendor; it is the reason "where does the denial work live" is a more important comparison question now than "what does the dashboard look like."
+That environment rewards a platform that shows denials in a queue you can actually work, separates rejection from denial cleanly, and surfaces patterns across clients.
+It is not a knock on any vendor; it is why denial workflow belongs near the top of the evaluation.

 What should a billing company verify before choosing?